RocketChat/docs-old/5. Server Management/Livechat.md

 * One department: all incoming chats will be offered to agents **only** on that department using a round robin rule;
 * More than one department: the visitor will have to choose with what department he wants to talk to at registration.

-### Configure Triggers
+### Triggers

 You can configure how your Livechat widget will be triggered on your website.

 Fill in the condition field and the action field.

+### Custom Fields

+You can configure custom fields to be sent by the client.

-### Add Client Installation Script
+### Installation

 Use this JavaScript code to add the Livechat widget to your website.
 You may modifying it to your specific requirements.

-### Customize Appearance
+### Appearance

 Customize the appearance of your Livechat widget